G00364690/PDA-Project/README.md

 4. Method
 5. References & Research

-## Summary of real world problem
+## Summary of real world phenomenon
-The
+The real world phenomenon I want to simulate is expected goals.
+In order to simulate expected goals we need to break down the parameters and variables that comprise the expected goals model.
+If these variables prove too elaborate to simulate we can derive our own expected goals model from simpler variables with more measurable distributions.

 ## Plan the project
 The approach to this project has been to: